v-puppala/Digital-Blockchain-Will/README.md

 **Division of Labor**

-Vishal: Frontend Python
+Vishal: Frontend Python for Owner

-Bethel: Conversion to Stablecoin/Addressing Ethereum Fluctuations
+Bethel: Frontend Python for Beneficiaries